tryton/tryton-client/doc/usage.rst

   * Actions:

-    - Send: Sends the actual message to receiver
+    - Send: Sends the actual message
-    - Reply: Reply or answer the actual message
+    - Reply: Replies or answers the actual message
     - close: Closes the actual message

   * *References* tab